Crossword: History

 The 2006 documentary Wordplay, about enthusiasts of The New York Times's puzzle, increased public interest in crosswords.
 It highlighted attendees of Will Shortz's American Crossword Puzzle Tournament and other notable crossword enthusiasts, including former US president Bill Clinton and comedian Jon Stewart.
+Other crossword tournaments in the United States include Lollapuzzoola in New York City and Boswords in Boston.

 World War II

 In 1944, Allied security officers were disturbed by the appearance, in a series of crosswords in The Daily Telegraph, of words that were secret code names for military operations planned as part of Operation Overlord.

 Some cryptologists for Bletchley Park were selected after doing well in a crossword-solving competition.

 Records

 According to Guinness World Records, May 15, 2007, the most prolific crossword compiler is Roger Squires of Ironbridge, Shropshire, UK.
 On May 14, 2007, he published his 66,666th crossword, equivalent to 2 million clues.
 He is one of only four setters to have provided cryptic puzzles to The Times, The Daily Telegraph, The Guardian, the Financial Times and The Independent.
 He also holds the record for the longest word ever used in a published crossword—the 58-letter Welsh town Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch clued as an anagram.

 Enthusiasts have compiled a number of record-setting achievements in New York Times and other venues.